srl-labs/sros-anysec-macsec-lab/README.md

 ANYSec is a Nokia's proprietary network encryption solution available with the new FP5 models starting with SR OS 23.10R1 release.
 It is a low-latency line-rate encryption mechanism that is scalable, flexible and quantum-safe.

-Based on MACSec standards as the foundation, it introduces the flexibility to offset the authentication and encription to allow L2, L2.5 and L3 encryption.
+Based on MACSec standards as the foundation, it introduces the flexibility to offset the authentication and encryption to allow L2, L2.5 and L3 encryption.

 ## Requirements